 How about a centralized place that you can search for your item, know that it has been checked and repaired if needed and then sent out to you in a hurry if you really need it, and slower if you don’t.
 Your shipping price is also based on the carbon footprint of your speed, you are rewarded for letting it come slower.

 Where do we get all the used goods?
 Anything broken you want to throw away!?
 Send it to us instead.
 Moving?
 We’ll come and go through the stuff you don’t want!
 You can either be reimbursed with funds or you can get more credit for our repaired products.
 If what you sent is TOO broken, we’ll recycle it.
-If an item isn’t good for resale, we’ll try and donate it to someone in need.
+If an item is working but isn’t good for resale, we’ll try and donate it to someone in need.

 This idea isn’t totally new, it borrows a lot on my experience leaving Dubai.
 There was a service that came to your house and took basically anything you didn’t want to ship.
 They’d recycle, refurbish and resale, or redistribute most of your stuff, tossing anything that couldn’t be utilized one of these ways.
 The repair idea is fully in place in other countries.
 I had my flipflops fixed on a street corner in Hanoi, it probably doubled the life of them.
 I was ready to throw them out that day before the repair.

 How can we do this in a way that is fair to all including those damaged by historical and ongoing settler colonialism?
 I know it isn’t as easy as opening a new big internet company, but the ecological, economic, and human rights issues are all too big to just continue ignoring (by those of us that like fast and cheap, not just by those already doing the work).